snieda/tsl2nano/tsl2.nano.autotest/readme.md

 Yes, the *AutoTestGenerator* can do that for you.
 It collects all available classes (may be filtered by you), finds out all callable methods and tries to run them with randomized values.
 The result will be stored as Expectation Annoations in a file.
 The file will be read again, the expectations will be handled like they were created by you as method annotations.
 A pre-test checks, that the test won't fail.
 Now, a parametrized unit test *CurrentStatePreservationTest* runs all that tests.

-It is by you to copy/paste the generated annotations to the methods in your source code then the annotations would be found be the *AutoFunctionTest*.
+It is up to you to copy/paste the generated annotations to the methods in your source code then the annotations would be found be the *AutoFunctionTest*.
 But only if you like ;-)

+Using this autotest library on my tsl2 framwork with 30 maven modules and about 260.000 instructions I pushed my code coverage from 62% to 72% - and I found with that some bugs to be fixed :-)

 Additionally, there are the following Implementations: